dmceachernmsft/communication-ui-library-component-adapter/README.md

 ### The Goal

-The goal of this repo is to attempt to either use the existing `composite adapters` with UI component applications.
-Or to show how we might create a `UI-component-adapter` to increase developer velocity when creating Component applications.
+The goal of this repo is to show how we might use the `AzureCommunicationCallAdapter` with a component application.
+This shows that we can give contoso the ability to create their own composite like experience leveraging the power of our adapters.

+Changes to the UI library that were made to make this work were:
+- Expose the `CallAdapterProvider` from the react-composites package.
+- Expose the composite version of `usePropsFor` as `usePropsForComposite` to allow contoso to manage the data and handlers of their components.

 ## pre-requisites